zeus-fyi/zeus/zeus/iris_programmable_proxy/v1beta/RoutingProcedures.md

 So in our example this is what gets executed:

 Stage One:
-  - we concurrently send the eth_blockNumber request to all the endpoints in our table, by default it will aggregate all the successful response
+  - we concurrently send the eth_blockNumber request to all the endpoints in our table, by default it will aggregate on all the successful responses seen during the sample window
   - since we specify a max aggregate on the block nubmer value, our final result are the endpoints at the max block number seen.

 Stage Two: